 - Another less common cause is fibrocystic breast disease, a benign condition where the breasts feel lumpy.

-4. Broken Capillaries
+4. Broken capillaries

 - Injury or damage to small blood vessels or capillaries in the breasts, either due to the incorrect usage of a breast pump or trauma to the breasts causes blood to leak into the milk ducts and your breast milk.
+Be gentle while massaging your breasts for expressing milk.

 - Sometimes, the pump itself might exert too much pressure on the strained nipples, leading to damage.